 Spending Christmas Holidays in Vanuatu

-celebrate tropical Christmas in
+celebrate tropical Christmas in Vanuatu

 Ever since Bing Crosby’s Mele Kalikimaka, a 1950’s

 some people maintain that they cannot imagine Christmas holidays without the low, wintery temperatures and snow,

 others are aware of the great benefits a tropical Christmas provides.
 Swapping the heavy winter coats, hats and

 scarves for light summer dresses and short-sleeve shirts may be just what you need in the middle of winter.

 Spending Christmas holidays in Vanuatu can provide you with a great respite from the harshness of

 The benefits of a tropical Christmas

-Spending Christmas holidays in this tropical paradise has a lot of
+Spending Christmas holidays in this tropical paradise has a

-exactly what you need and know at that time of year.
+fun and exactly what you need and know at that time of year.

 from your regular surroundings and spending time in nature and the sun will re-energize you.
 You will be able to

 start the new year fresh.

 Celebrate tropical Christmas in Vanuatu

 Some people might be wary of having a tropical Christmas holiday because many

 tropical countries do not really celebrate Christmas.
 This is not the case with Vanuatu, however.
 Eighty-three

 percent of Vanuatu’s population is Christian.
 There are also different Christian denominations, so if you are used

 to going to church on Christmas Eve or something similar, you will still be able to do this, even if you are away

 called Carols by Candlelight.
 This event is a wonderful tradition beloved by visitors and locals

 alike.
 People gather outside to sing together and there is often an orchestra or band there to accompany

 Still a white Christmas

 Getting away from the harsh winter days and snow doesn’t mean you won’t be able to

 still enjoy a white Christmas.
-Vanuatu is famous for its white sandy beaches which can act as a
+Vanuatu is famous for its white sandy beaches which can act as a pleasant

-lights everywhere at night and Santa has on his traditional red suit.
+everywhere at night and Santa has on his traditional red suit.

 An out of the ordinary Christmas feast